msherman/age-of-name/README.md

 1. Assuming #1 is complete.
 What changes would be needed to add an approval step for code to move from test to production only after the approval?
 1. Assuming #1 is complete.
-What changes and where would it be best served to implement a functional testing / e2e type framework? (cypress, testcafe, selenium, cucumber, etc.)
+What changes and where would it be best served to implement a functional testing / e2e type framework (cypress, testcafe, selenium, cucumber, etc.)?
+    1. Furthermore what is the best AWS tool to implement this?
+CodeBuild?
+ECS?
+EC2?
+Lambda?
+CodePipeline?
 1. Assume `dev` and `test` are built from the `develop` branch and the `develop` branch is merged to `master`.
 What would it take to set up a process to build from the `master` branch for production?